component-driven/component-driven-development/src/exercises/3-Primitives/Readme.md

 ## 3.4 Making your styles responsive

-When working on the app or a website it's oftentimes desirable to handle responsive styles as well.
+When working on the app or a website it’s oftentimes desirable to handle responsive styles as well.
 There are different ways of handling responsive styles.
 Styled-system approach is simple yet very powerful: every prop accepts a value or an array of values.

 ### The task